SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 Ala'k especially --» above almost any other aspect of life, stop-

 mood.
 He looked out the Viewscreen as stars streaked by.
-“What's the point?
+"What's the point?
 Ofall this, I mean.
 How does what we

 pingjust short ofselﬂpreservation (although there have been